-While the radii of the spheres in the model are optimized as above to match the self-capacitance of the modeled sphere, validation requires that the resultant electrostatic forces match those from analytic and numerical solutions.
+While the radii of the spheres in the model are optimized as above to match the self-capacitance of the modeled sphere, validation requires that the resultant electrostatic forces match those from numerical and series summation solutions.
 A simple system is used that consists of two spheres with radii $R_S = 0.5$ m, various separation distances d, and equal as well as opposite sphere voltages $V = \pm 30$ kV.
-Maxwell 3D is used to provide a numerical answer.
-The mesh and charge distribution in Maxwell is visible in Figure 6(a) of the following section.

-The simplicity of the two sphere system lends itself to several analytic solutions.
+The simplicity of the two-sphere system lends itself to several approximate analytic solutions where more complex systems do not.
 The PDC model for two spheres captures the relationship between the prescribed voltage and the total charge on each sphere, but not the induced charge effects.
 If each sphere is modeled with a single charge at its center, the resulting voltage in space is not constant at the sphere boundaries, as it would be on a conducting body.
-The two approaches in Figure 5 attempt to offset this anomaly by ensuring that the spheres form equipotential surfaces.
+The two approaches in Fig. 5 attempt to offset this anomaly by ensuring that the spheres form equipotential surfaces.
 They are valid only for a system where both conducting spheres are of equal radius and are held at equal magnitude voltages, as is the case here.